hpc/charliecloud/doc/dev.rst

 log).
 Instead, use "addresses", and we'll edit the keywords into the commit message(s) at merge time if needed.

-**PR review procedure.** When your PR is ready for review — which may or may not be when you want it considered for merging — do one or both of:
+**PR review procedure.** When your draft PR is ready for review — which may or may not be when you want it considered for merging! — do one or both of:

 * Request review from the person(s) you want to look at it.
 If you think it may be ready for merge, that should include the project lead.
-The purpose of requsting review is so the person is notified you need their help.
+The purpose of requesting review is so the person is notified you need their help.

-* If you think it may be ready to merge (even if you're not sure), then also tag the PR :code:`ready to merge`.
-The purpose of this is so the project lead can see which PRs are ready to consider for merging.
-If the project lead decides it's ready, they will merge; otherwise, they'll untag.
+* If you think it may be ready to merge (even if you're not sure), then also mark the PR "ready to review".
+The purpose of this is so the project lead can see which PRs are ready to consider for merging (green icon) and which are not (gray icon).
+If the project lead decides it's ready, they will merge; otherwise, they'll change it back to draft.

 In both cases, the person from whom you requested review now owns the branch, and you should stop work on it unless and until you get it back.

-Do not hesitate to pester your reviewer if you haven't heard back promptly.
+Do not hesitate to pester your reviewer if you haven't heard back promptly, say within 24 hours.

 *Special case 1:* Often, the review consists of code changes, and the reviewer will want you to assess those changes.
 GitHub doesn't let you request review